simonhauck/gradle-release-plugin/README.md

 ### Important commands and development setup

-- To format the code run `./gradlew format`
+- To format the code run `./gradlew format` and `./gradlew plugin:format` for the plugin
-- To build the project use `./gradlew assemble`
+- To build the project use `./gradlew assemble` and `gradlew plugin:assemble` for the plugin
-- To run all checks use `./gradlew check`
+- To run all checks use `./gradlew check` and `./gradlew plugin:check` for the plugin